dvenomb98/tiny-chess/README.md

 # Tiny Chess

-A minimal chess engine library designed to be compiled to WASM and used in Node.js runtime.
+A minimal chess engine library designed to be compiled to WASM.

 ## Prerequisites